-Over next half hour YSL picked up 3 friends (the ‘brothers’), introductions were made to ‘Brother MB’ (aka ‘Irish’) and onwards then in the direction a very large Muslim graveyard on the outskirts of Khartoum, where the Sufis would be doing their doings.
+Over next half hour YSL picked up 3 friends (the ‘brothers’), introductions were made to ‘Brother MB’ (aka ‘Irish’) and onwards then in the direction of a very large Muslim graveyard on the outskirts of Khartoum, where the Sufis would be doing their doings.

 MB grabbed the front-seat passenger position and took in the sights and sounds.
 Khartoum is like many third world cities.
 Too much traffic on too few roads.
 Or no roads.
 Donkeys and small carts mingle with the cars and trucks.
-The sweet smell of petrol fumes fills the Arabic air.
+The sweet smell of petrol fumes fills the North African Arabic air.
 In the back streets, YSL’s 4×4 drove over dirt tracks that were uneven and pot-holed, causing the car to rock from side to side.
 Part and parcel of the third world thrill.

-Traffic police take the place of trafffic lights at many intersections.
+Traffic police take the place of traffic lights at many intersections.
 Or act in addition to the lights.
-Which is just as well as road etiquette and good practice and good manners seem to be in short supply.
+Which is just as well as road etiquette and good practice and manners seem to be in short supply.
 Street sellers offer all sorts of stuff when your car comes to a halt.
 Water, fruit, veg, perfume and many other goods are on offer at every signal from locals trying to make a buck to support themselves and families.
 There is no welfare system.
 So the choice for all is an easy one.
 Make some money and eat.
 Make no money and do not.

 Lots of poverty and a huge lack of infrastructure would sum up much of what MB witnessed.
 Internet was available at times and at other times not.
-Electricity blacouts are common, as MB was informed.
+Electricity blackouts are common, as MB was informed.
 Although MB did not suffer any blackout during his brief trip.
-All Sudan’s problems are easily solved, if corruption did not exist and some competent politicians were in positions of authority, and some good governance came into play.
+All Sudan’s problems are easily solved if corruption did not exist and some competent politicians were in positions of authority, and some good governance came into play.
 Sudan has an abundance of natural resources.
 And fertile land for agriculture with enough rain to make it all work and to make crops grow.
-The blue and White Nile rivers converge at Khartoum and travel onwards to Egypt as the single Nile river.
+The Blue and White Nile rivers converge at Khartoum and travel onwards to Egypt as the single Nile river.
 Sudan should be a wealthy country providing a decent living for it’s 30M population, give or take.
 But it’s not.
 It’s one of the poorest on the planet for much the same reasons that many other third world countries are dirt poor.